Homemade Alfredo Sauce

 Servings and Cooking Time

-This recipe serves 4.
-Preparation time is about 5 minutes, and cooking time is approximately 15 minutes.
+This recipe yields about 4 servings.
+Preparation time is 5 minutes, with a cooking time of 10 minutes.

 Nutritional Value